-This area is served by the Ballymore Eustace Water Treatment Plant by way of the treated water reservoir at Saggart.
-Consultation with Irish Water identifies no issues with the strategic water supply.
-Localised issues have been identified with wastewater infrastructure which may require local distribution upgrades or network extensions depending on the scale of development.
+This area is served by the Ballymore Eustace Water Treatment Plant via the Treated Water Reservoir at Saggart.
+Consultation with Irish Water identifies no issues with the Strategic Water Supply.
+Localised issues have been identified with Wastewater infrastructure which may require local distribution upgrades or network extensions depending on the scale of development.
 Such works will be developer led in conjunction with Irish Water.
 Irish Water is delivering Drainage Area Plans in Dublin to improve the performance of the wastewater networks, protect the environment and facilitate social and economic development over the coming years.